rayhog/aviator-jekyll-template/_documentation/overview.md

   Do the following tasks to start retrieveing the data you need from Technopedia:

-   1. Get an API key and try out some TQL queries. <br>
+   1. Get an API key and try out some TQL query examples. <br>
      [Get started](../#documentationgetting_started102)
-   2. Learn about Technopedia nodes and relationships. <br>
+   2. Learn about the nodes and relationships that you use in Technopedia queries. <br>
      [Technopedia data](../#documentationNodes_Rel)
    3. Learn to write queries with TQL. <br>
      [Technopedia queries](../#documentationtql104)